Sticky Saturday Classes: Dunedin 2026

 Fee: $65, $55 to ex-CWD students, $50 to current long course students.

-This day will be given to refocusing on your writing and finding new ideas and topics.
+This day will be given to refocusing on your writing and finding new ideas and topics to carry you into 2026.
 Exercises will be given on a variety of subjects, and you can choose to write fiction, poetry or memoir.
 The emphasis is on spontaneity and sharing your writing with a supportive group.

-This day will focus on addressing the question, And Then?
-That is how to pose and then answer the question what happened next, whether you are writing fiction, poetry or memoir.
-There will be a concentration on narrative suspense in even a brief piece of writing.
+This day will focus on addressing the question, What If?
+That is how to put your fictional characters into unexpected situations and find out how they react.
+You can also pose the question to yourself if you are writing, poetry or memoir.
+We will be focusing on cause and effect in this class.
 It will be suitable for all levels of writing experience.

 This day is an opportunity to refresh or taste for the first time writing about real lives, either your own or that of others.
-We will focus on stimulating your memory and ways of looking at the past and how to make your stories have meaning for readers.
+We will focus on stimulating your memory and ways of looking at the past from a different angle so the writer and reader gets a new perspective.

 This day will be a celebration of poetry with the emphasis on crafting new and original poems.
 Designed for beginning poets as well as experienced poets who are looking for a fresh approach.
 It is not necessary to have written poetry before as critiquing will be a class exercise.
 It’s an opportunity to read your poems aloud and receive supportive feedback from the class.
 Please bring 1 or 2 poems to work on.